 With blizzard predictions for this weekend, those of you with picky walkers may be sharpening your negotiating tactics or perhaps you are grinning about all the fun awaiting you and pup.

 Fortunately, most Barkers and friends that we know are in that latter category.

 With a few easy safety precautions pup should be in for the time of his life.

 Paws: Paw care is our first line of defense.
-In litigous New York City, landlords as well as the city tend to over salt sidewalks and streets for human safety.
-But we don't walk barefoot so we are fine.
-Our pups do and the salt dries and cracks their paw pads.
-Not pleasant.
+In litigious New York City, landlords as well as the city tend to over salt sidewalks and streets for human safety.
+The salt dries and cracks their paw pads.
+Not pleasant at all!

 Either put booties on pup (most dogs hate them, plus they often fall off during the walk) or rub Musher's Secret on the bottom of their paws.
 Mushers, as the name implies, was developed for sled dogs whose paws really take a beating in the snow.

 Musher's is perfectly safe if your pup wants to lick it off but is does pick up "detritis" from the sidewalks - salt crystals, pebbles and general dirt.
 We strongly suggest wiping it off as soon as you return from your walk so he doesn't lick anything he shouldn't ingest or track it on your floors.
 If you don't have Musher's handy you can substitute vaseline.

 Equally important if pup is running through the snow is to periodically check the bottoms of his paws.
 Snow often works up between the toes, melts and then refreezes.
 Icicles between your toes?
 Not pleasant!
 Make sure to keep those doggie tootsies clear.
 If pup has a lot of hair growing between his toes, spaniel style, keep it trimmed short.